Category Archives: Things to Do

 Get To Know A Cast of Legendary Canadian Characters

 Canada is the country it is today because of many history-shifting moments that occurred right here in Niagara.
-Tours and interactive experiences at historic sites like Fort George (opening for the season on April 5), Old Fort Erie (opening for the season on May 10), and the Laura Secord Homestead (opening for the season on April 27) are a fantastic way to learn about Canada’s proud past.
+Tours and interactive experiences at historic sites like Fort George, Old Fort Erie, and the Laura Secord Homestead are a fantastic way to learn about Canada’s proud past.
 Area museums, like the Niagara Falls History Museum, Niagara-on-the-Lake MuseumSt.
 Catharines Museum and Welland Canals Centre, and Lincoln County Museum and Cultural Centre, provide experiences that offer additional insight into Niagara’s many contributions to Canada.

 True North Niagara Experience #5: